Chorus/DynamicsDocs/docs/CRM/Opportunity.md

 - Open Opportunities
     - The Open (Patient/Practitioner) Opportunities view displays patient/practitioner opportunity records that are not completed.
 - My Open Opportunities
-    - Open opportunities where the intake specialist is the user viewing the records.
+    - The My Open Opportunities view displays opportunity records where the intake specialist is the user viewing the records.
 - Completed Opportunities
     - The Completed (Patient/Practitioner) Opportunities view displays patient/practitioner opportunity records that were completed.
 - Lost Opportunities
-    - The Lost (Patient/Practitioner) Opportunities view displays patient/practitioner opportunity records that were completed.
+    - The Lost (Patient/Practitioner) Opportunities view displays patient/practitioner opportunity records that were closed as lost.

 Pair a view with a chart to visualize your data and measure improvement over time.
 Click 'Show Chart' and choose from:
 - Opportunities Per Week, Month, or Quarter